Sivasagar Tank (Borpukhuri)

-Sivasagar Tank, also known as Borpukhuri is a large tank in Sivasagar dug by the Ahoms in the 18th century.
+Sivasagar Tank, also known as Borpukhuri, is a large tank in Sivasagar dug by the Ahoms in the 18th century.
 It is located in the heart of Sivasagar, Assam, India.
 The tank is located near the Sivasagar Sivadol, a major landmark of the town.
 The tank is built on an area of 120 acres (48.6 hectares) and is 64 feet (19.5 metres) deep.

 History and architecture

-This large tank was built by Queen Ambika, consort of Shiva Singha, in the year 1734.
+This large tank was dug by Queen Ambika, consort of Shiva Singha, in the year 1734.
 The water level of the tank never changes which highlights the advanced hydrology of the Ahom period.
 According to historian Mills, the tank was built in one night.